TemplateInvaders/ti-woocommerce-wishlist/readme.txt

 = Translation Ready =

 You can easily translate WooCommerce Wishlist Plugin to any language.
-Simply choose the most convenient way for you: using poEdit tool, [Loco Translate](https://wordpress.org/plugins/loco-translate/) or [WPML](https://wpml.org/?aid=9393&affiliate_key=9xzbMQnIyxHE).
+Simply choose the most convenient way for you: using poEdit tool, [Loco Translate](https://wordpress.org/plugins/loco-translate/), [WP Multilang](https://wordpress.org/plugins/wp-multilang/) or [WPML](https://wpml.org/?aid=9393&affiliate_key=9xzbMQnIyxHE).

 = Responsive & Retina Ready =
 We know how important responsive website for the online store in nowadays.